An outline of the admissions procedure for the Department of Physics.

 7. Post-interview scoring and banding

 At the end of the interview process each candidate is assigned a numerical total score calculated from the PAT score and interview scores.
 This score is used to rank all applicants, but as the score does not incorporate all relevant information (such as examination results, references, and personal statements) this rank is not used as an absolute admissions criterion.
 Final decisions are based on academic judgement and taking into account all individual circumstances.

-The R-score is used to categorise all candidates into 3 bands: band A, approximately the top 100 candidates; band B, approximately the next 150 candidates; and band C, candidates ranked below band B. Each year there are slightly over 200 offers made in total.
+The score is used to categorise all candidates into 3 bands: band A, approximately the top 100 candidates; band B, approximately the next 150 candidates; and band C, candidates ranked below band B. Each year there are slightly over 200 offers made in total.
 Normally, almost all band A candidates are offered a place while rather few band C candidates will be offered a place.

 8. Final decisions

 Final decisions are made by individual colleges in a joint meeting of all college physics tutors.
-All decisions not to offer a place to band A candidates, or to offer a place to band C candidates, must be justified within this meeting.
+All decisions not to offer a place to band A candidates, or to offer a place to band C candidates, must be justified at this meeting.
 The departmental team coordinates the decision process to ensure that strong candidates are not overlooked.
 This means candidates can receive an offer of a place from any college, including colleges which did not interview them.

 9. Open (pool) offers